Edward William O'Rourke: Priesthood

 Edward O'Rourke was ordained to the priesthood for the Diocese of Peoria at St. Mary's Cathedral in Peoria, Illinois, by Bishop Joseph H. Schlarman on May 28, 1944.
 He then served as an assistant chaplain at the Newman Centre of the University of Illinois at Urbana-Champaign until 1960.
-He also helped find housing and employment for hundreds of people fleeing Communist regimes in Eastern Europe.
+During the 1950s, he also helped find housing and employment for hundreds of refugees fleeing Communist regimes in Eastern Europe.

 From 1960 to 1971, O'Rourke served as executive director of the National Catholic Rural Life Conference.
 He helped establish hundreds of economic development committees, cooperatives and other self-help programs in the United States and abroad.
 During the 1960s, he lectured widely on his experiences in developing countries, traveling more than 140,000 miles to 19 nations in one year alone.

 Bishop of Peoria

 On May 24, 1971, O'Rourke was appointed bishop of Peoria by Pope Paul VI.
 He received his episcopal consecration at St. Mary's Cathedral on July 15, 1971, from Cardinal John Cody, with Bishops John Franz and George Speltz serving as co-consecrators.
-Later that year, O'Rourke sold the episcopal residence on Glen Oak Avenue and moved to a one-bedroom brick ranch house near St. Mary's Cathedral, donating the money to the diocesan fund for retired priests.
+Later that year, O'Rourke sold the episcopal residence on Glen Oak Avenue in Peoria and moved to a one-bedroom brick ranch house near St. Mary's Cathedral, donating the money to the diocesan fund for retired priests.
 He established the first diocesan pastoral council in 1974.
 That same year he established he replaced the old system of six deaneries by dividing the diocese into fifteen vicariates.
 He ordained the first permanent deacons of the diocese in 1976.

 In September 1976, O'Rourke was aboard TWA Flight 355 from New York City to Chicago when it was hijacked by Croatian separatists.
 The hijackers offered him a chance to leave the plane, but he declined.
 While being held captive, O'Rourke led the passengers in prayer and tried to persuade the hijackers to surrender.The hijacking ended in Paris, France, without any casualties.

 During his tenure, O'Rourke established the Annual Stewardship Appeal (now known as the Annual Diocesan Appeal) and the Teens Encounter Christ program.
 He consolidated Costa Catholic School in Galesburg, Illinois, (1972), Jordan Catholic School in Rock Island, Illinois, (1974), La Salle Catholic School (1978) and Peoria Notre Dame High School (1988).
-He suffered from a number of health problems; he once underwent a hip replacement surgery, suffered a stroke in 1985, and was forced to use a pacemaker.
+He suffered from a number of health problems; he underwent hip replacement surgery, suffered a stroke in 1985, and was forced to use a pacemaker.